dimacurrentai/packt-2024-cppbook/chapter02.md

 Another way to look at it is that Data-Oriented Programming, when applied to C++, is very much a clever way to bring the best parts of the philosophy of C straight into C++.
 In other words, coding in a data-oriented paradigm in C++ is the way to have the cake and eat it at the same time.
 In the chapters to come we will explore how exactly this cake is not a lie, for example.

 Also, never forget that programming languages and paradigms exist, first and foremost, to foster long-term collaboration of multiple people of diverse skill levels and backgrounds.
 Don't be a skeptic right away if you think you know a better way forward.
 You may well indeed, and it's not about you -- it's about the broader team that will be debugging and extending and refactoring your code later on.
 The market of helping individual developers have fun while hacking is just too narrow -- hence most books you'd encounter would instead focus on how to be productive and effective as part of the broader team.
 This book is no exception, although you having fun is indeed one of our goals while writing it!
+\\We need to add a few lines about what the next chapter will cover.
+This helps the readers understand about the next chapter before actually reading it.